vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

 ### National Institute of Standards and Technology ([NIST](https://www.nist.gov/))

 Since 2014, the public sector has been required to develop, document, implement, and maintain information security of government information systems through a standardized approach or framework.
 A major component of how this strategy is implemented relies on the security controls documented in NIST Special Publication 800-53, and the Risk Management Framework guidelines established in NIST SP 800-37.
 VMware maintains a partnership with the NIST Cybersecurity Center of Excellence (NCCoE) which includes validation of core VMware products including NSX, vSphere, vRealize, and Tanzu Kubernetes Grid.
-Refer to [Tanzu Kubernetes Grid NIST control]()https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-security-nist.html for more information.
+Refer to [Security](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-security-overview.html) for more information.

 ### Tanzu Kubernetes Grid Security Overview